Contributing to development¶

 The milestones are closed at the time a new version is released.
 If a major release (e.g. 4.0) is made without the preceding minor release (e.g. 3.6), both are closed together.

-Every issue and PR must be assigned to a milestone to record the decision/intent to release it at a certain time.
+Every issue and PR should be assigned to a milestone to record the decision/intent to release it at a certain time.

 New releases are made by Energy Program staff using the Release procedure, and appear on Github, PyPI, and conda-forge.